kentotakeuchi/CLEAR/README.md

 # Description
 - Users can easily manage their own items online because of visualizing them at one place.

 - Users can search other users' items.
-(Coming soon...)
 - Users can follow other users.
 (Coming soon...)
 - Users can sell & buy their items.
 (Coming soon...)